netfoundry/mop/quickstarts/docs/cloud/vcpe/cpe-supermicro.md

 <br>Hit continue to confirm the selection

 ![image](../../images/super-micro-10.png)
 <br>Choose your username and server name.
-Write down the user name.
-We will need the user name to login to the system to do future configuration.
+Write down the username.
+We will need the username to login to the system to do future configuration.

 ![image](../../images/super-micro-11.png)
 <br>Enable "Install OpenSSH server" for remote access to the server.